 Once you have been approved to attend the expedition and your fee payment is received, you will be contacted again and added to

 These expeditions do not get cancelled due to weather.
 We go to hot zones in

 the winter and cold zones in the summer to minimize the interference

 You should reserve a space on an expedition far in advance if you know

 you want to go.
-These trips can fill up fast if.
 Some people wait til

 the last minute to register but the trip is already full by then.
 It happens a lot, so sign up early if you're making plans to be there.